| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 of many of these processes.

-The committee turned to the empirical analysis of epidemiologic data as the
+The committee turned to the empirical analysis of epidemiologic data as the basis for developing its risk model.
+Two sources of information were available:

 data from the epidemiologic studies of underground miners and data from the